Idaho, Why You Should Clear The Slush Out Of Your Wheel Wells

 My wife was driving around Twin and was hearing weird sounds and the van was acting funny.
-When I got home I went out to look at it and there was no snow or ice on the wheels of the driver side, but the passenger side was completely packed with ice and that was causing all her problems.
+When I got home I went out to look at it and there was no snow or ice on the wheels of the driver's side, but the passenger side was completely packed with ice and that was causing all her problems.
 And it could have been much worse.

-The snow pack starts off pretty innocently on your car.
+The snow-pack starts off pretty innocently on your car.
 You may even think it looks cool sometimes.
 My kids think it is fun to walk around the car and kick the slush that has accumulated off the tire.
 Really - kicking that slush off is the best thing you can and should do after driving (finally the kids are earning their keep).
 If you leave that slush in between your tire and the wheel well of your car it will turn to ice and that ice will continue to grow.

 - Your car may feel shaky while driving because the tire is rubbing and hitting against the ice.

 - Your tires may get premature wear from rubbing on the ice.
-Yes, believe it or not but ice can damage your tires.
+Yes, believe it or not, but ice can damage your tires.

-- Your suspension will feel a lot less bouncy and you may even hear bumps and cracking as you hit pot holes since your wheel now has less room to move up and down.
+- Your suspension will feel a lot less bouncy and you may even hear bumps and cracking as you hit potholes since your wheel now has less room to move up and down.

 - You may damage your car.
 As the tire bounces it may end up causing damage to the inside of the wheel well or even to the body and trim around the tire.

-Keep it safe and when you get out of your car, do a walk around it and kick off and slush if you can.
+Keep it safe and when you get out of your car, do a walk around it and kick off any slush if you can.
 If it is already hardened you can use your ice scraper or even a shovel to chip it away until your wheels are clear and safe to drive on.